sydneyft/case_control_dreams/README.md

 # case_control_dreams

-# should we use cumulative case control when the disease is common?
+# should we use cumulative case control when the disease is common?# should we use cumulative case control when the disease is common?